FAR-Lab/Interactive-Lab-Hub/Final Project/FinalProject.md

 3. Documentation of design process <br />
 The idea and interaction is illustrated in the storyboard below.
 ![P1:Storyboard](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Final%20Project/Storyboard.JPG)
+We sought to use the story board as a foundation to design the entire system.
+After a few rounds of discussion and iteration, we decided that the system need to fulfill the following essential requirements - <br />
+ 1. Sensor to detect falling

 4. Archive of all code, design patterns, etc. used in the final design.
 (As with labs, the standard should be that the documentation would allow you to recreate your project if you woke up with amnesia.)
 5. Video of someone using your project <br />
 Video - https://drive.google.com/file/d/1mxeScjrWFT1AI0EFFzXBPnWg3Pgqlleq/view?usp=sharing
-7. Reflections on process (What have you learned or wish you knew at the start?)
+6. Reflections on process (What have you learned or wish you knew at the start?) <br />

+One thing that w

 7. Group work distribution questionnaire